vladyslavnUA/makewiki_v2/README.md

 # 📓 Personal Wiki

-View the [lesson plan](https://make-school-courses.github.io/BEW-1.2-Authentication-and-Associations/#/Lessons/05-Templates) on the [BEW 1.2 Course Website](https://make-school-courses.github.io/BEW-1.2-Authentication-and-Associations) for more information about this activity.
+View the [lesson plan] that accompanies this activity.

 ## Step 1: Follow Setup Guide